dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

 Analysis
 --------

-First, lets appreciate again that it's easy to test a wide variety of architectures using this setup because of the Pandas API compatibility between all of the different projects.
+First, I want to emphasize again that it's easy to test a wide variety of architectures using this setup because of the Pandas API compatibility between all of the different projects.
 We're seeing a wide range of performance (40x span) across a variety of different hardware with a wide range of cost points.

-Second lets note that this problem scales less well than our [previous example with CuPy](../../../2019/01/03/dask-array-gpus-first-steps), both on CPU and GPU.
+Second, note that this problem scales less well than our [previous example with CuPy](../../../2019/01/03/dask-array-gpus-first-steps), both on CPU and GPU.
 I suspect that this is because this example is also bound by I/O and not just